MIDI & MusicXML Player

 🔊 Volume control

-Note: the metronome can’t be muted from the mixer — you must use its own button in the playback bar.
+The metronome can’t be muted from the Mixer; you must do it from its icon in the playback controls.

-The mixer is essential when working with orchestral scores or multi-instrument projects.
+This tool is essential when you work with orchestral scores or projects with multiple instruments.